istio/istio.io/content/docs/concepts/traffic-management/index.md

 with a gateway.

-Gateway configurations apply to Envoy proxies that are running at the edge of the mesh, that is, not in service sidecars.
+Gateway configurations apply to Envoy proxies that are running at the edge of the mesh, which means that the Envoy proxies are not running as service sidecars.
 To configure a gateway means configuring an Envoy proxy to allow or block certain traffic from entering or leaving the mesh.